Feedback through graph motifs relates structure and function in complex networks: Network transfer in the presence of heterogeneous, random input and output weights

-Next, consider the case when $B_i$ and $C_i$ are correlated for each $i=1,\ldots,N$ while $B_i$ and $C_j$ are still independent for $i \neq j$.
-Such a correlation structure can be motivated in the context of neuroscience, where basic plasticity mechanisms might lead more-active cells to both receive stronger inputs and more strongly influence cells downstream.
-Moreover, in many networks nodes and their branches have different physical sizes; if connections are formed randomly over space, a large cell would then be simultaneously more likely to receive the input and to project its output.
-The average network transfer function for this case is described by a similar motif cumulant expression.
-This expression again corresponds to a feedback diagram (Fig.~\ref{F:extensions}{\bf B}), but now involving additionally the cycle motif cumulants $\kappa_n^c$ \saa.
-These cycle motifs play distinct roles in shaping the transfer function, and modulate the impact of chain motifs (compare with Fig.~\ref{F:figure2}{\bf B}).
+We next consider the case when the input and output weight vectors $B,C$ are random but {\it correlated}.
+Specifically, we take $B_i$ and $C_i$ to be correlated for each $i=1,\cdots,N$ while $B_i$ and $C_j$ are still independent for $i \neq j$.
+Such a correlation structure can be motivated in neuroscience, where plasticity mechanisms may lead more-active cells to both receive stronger inputs and more strongly influence cells downstream.

-As is of increasing interest in biology and other fields, many networks consist of different node (or cell) types, each having a distinct pattern of connectivity and dynamics.
-Our theory generalizes to capture such cases with multiple node types.
-Here, the network transfer function is still given by a feedback hierarchy, but now with more branches (e.g., Fig.~\ref{F:extensions}{\bf D} for 2 node types).
-Importantly, motif cumulants can still be defined to reflect node type identities in addition to connection structure.
+As we describe below, the presence of correlations between input and output weights changes the average network transfer function $\EVb{G(s)}$, but it can still be described by a similar motif cumulant expression (Eq.~\eqref{E:trace_resum}), now involving additionally the \emph{cycle motif cumulants}.
+Moreover, the expression again has a feedback diagram interpretation (Fig.~\ref{fig:cycle_diagram}).